mmb/meme_captain_web/doc/api/create_source_image.md

 Poll the URL returned in the `Location` header until it returns 303 (See Other).
 When it returns 303, the image is finished processing and the `Location` header will contain the URL of the image.
-Under normal circumstances creation of the image should only take a few seconds.
+Under normal circumstances creation of the image should only take a second.

 ### Polling Responses